-If the officer is delegated to deal with applications under chapter 3, parts 1-7 of the RTI Act,12 they have the power to process applications and make decisions under the legislation (unless the legislation specifies that the decision must be made by the principal officer or Minister).13 This may include determining whether applications are compliant, which Act to process under, whether any information is exempt or contrary to the public interest.
+If the officer is delegated to deal with applications under chapter 3, parts 1-7 of the RTI Act,12 they have the power to process applications and make decisions under the legislation (unless the legislation specifies that the decision must be made by the principal officer or Minister).13 This can include determining whether applications are compliant, which Act to process under, and whether any information is exempt or contrary to the public interest.

 In addition to decision making, the process of consulting with third parties may also be the responsibility of the duly delegated officer.
 In this case it will be the delegated officer’s responsibility to determine whether there is a reasonable expectation that disclosure of the information would be of concern to the third party.

-Part 8, chapter 3 of the RTI Act and part 8, chapter 3 of the IP Act provide for internal review of decisions made by an agency or Minister.
-Reviewable decisions are defined in schedule 5 of the RTI and IP Acts.
+Part 8, chapter 3 of the RTI Act provide for internal review of reviewable decisions.
+Reviewable decisions are defined in schedule 5 of the RTI IP Acts.

 An officer who deals with internal review applications must have an instrument of delegation or direction by the relevant principal officer or Minister to process internal review applications.

 Power to revoke a delegation

 Under section 27A(2) of the Acts Interpretation Act 1954 (Qld), a delegation may be wholly or partly revoked by the principal officer or Minister.
 A delegation may be withdrawn at any time including before a decision is made in a particular case.
 Any revocation of the delegation must be in writing.

 If an applicant is not given a written notice of decision by the end of the processing period, the RTI Act provides that a deemed decision to refuse access is taken to have been made by the principal officer or Minister.14 The principal officer or Minister must give a prescribed written notice of the deemed decision and refund the application fee as soon as practicable.15